MSU-Libraries/kube-doc/README.md

 ### Other Volume Options
 Additional options for volumes include using external storage, such as NFS mounts.
-These can be used in similar manner to the local PersistantVolume, only they aren't local.
+These can be used in similar manner to the local PersistentVolume, only they aren't local.

 There are also cluster storage solutions for creating distributed internal storage within the cluster.
 These include: